Info for Visiting Scholars

 - Your first step is to make initial contact with a faculty member at the university with whom you may already have contact or with someone who is working in your area of interest.

-- Should the faculty member find a compelling reason to invite you to Duquesne as a visiting scholar, the faculty member, along with the Office of International Programs will begin coordinating the upcoming visit.
+- Should the faculty member find a compelling reason to invite you to Duquesne as a visiting scholar, the faculty member, along with the Center for Global Engagement will begin coordinating the upcoming visit.

 Please keep the following information in mind when beginning the request process: